LyricZhao/fakeGZS/README.md

   - Then the page will be throwed into an analyzer to analyze the content of page.
     - If the page is a news, analyzer will return the analyzed data to the spider.
     - If not, analyzer will return the urls which the page related to, and the spider will continue to crawl the urls.
-  - When the spider receive data of a news page, the spider will call class sqldb to save the data into a cache, when the number of the pending data is reaching a value, the sqldb will commit to the database file.
+  - When the spider receive data of a news page, the spider will call class sqldb to save the data into a cache, when the number of the pending data is reaching a value, the sqldb will cut the words of the title and content and then commit to the database file.
   - The database has two tables including the content table and the dictionary table.
     - The connent table will record the detailed data of the pages.
     - The dictionary table will record entries like (keyword, page-id), which is used for inverted indexing algorithm.